5c0r/live-then-learn/Thoughts/VIETNAMESE_DEVELOPER.md

 Pt 3: This is better deal, believe me, we do it "cheap, very cheap" =))) - Consultancy (anywhere), in short

 Pt 4: Why there's still no Vietnamese CEO, CTO, CXO in SV ?
 And do they represent the "majority" ?
+Or actually there is CTO , Uber CTO IIRC

 Pt 5: How can we (Vietnamese) become better at what we do ?
 And what could we "avoid" to be better ?

 Pt 6: The world is 4.0 , are we 4.0-compatible ?

-Pt7: We Vietnamese are just a bunch of selfish , self-entitled devs .
+Pt7: We Vietnamese are just a bunch of selfish , self-entitled devs.
 And what we can do about it ?

+Pt8: Are we going to be the next SV ?
+With the rise of bootcamps ?

 But overall , are these cultural-problem or just stereotype ?
 What can employer do to make sure that we won't be "just like that" ?

+References:
+- The World is Flat